 VII.
 ENTERTAINMENT AND RECREATION

 This section relates only to entertainment and recreational activities, as opposed to meals and refreshments, which are addressed in Section VIII below.
 Entertainment and recreational activities provided to Health Care Professionals are increasingly subject to state-specific restrictions, such as disclosure obligations or outright prohibition.
-Accordingly, it is CONMED’s policy to require pre-approval from the appropriate HCCC before paying, directly or indirectly, for any entertainment or recreational event or activity for any Health Care Professional, unless such Health Care Professional is an employee or director of the Company participating in the entertainment or recreational activity on the same terms as other Company employees.
+Accordingly, it is CONMED’s policy to require pre-approval from the Compliance Committee before paying, directly or indirectly, for any entertainment or recreational event or activity for any Health Care Professional, unless such Health Care Professional is an employee or director of the Company participating in the entertainment or recreational activity on the same terms as other Company employees.
 Providing unapproved entertainment and recreation to Health Care Professionals is prohibited, even if the CONMED employee or agent pays for such activities and is not reimbursed by CONMED.
-If you wish to engage in an entertainment or recreational activity with a Health Care Professional, you must obtain the approval of the appropriate HCCC in advance, or you may attend the event with each party paying his or her own way.
+If an employee or other CONMED representative wishes to engage in an entertainment or recreational activity with a Health Care Professional, they must obtain the approval of the Compliance Committee in advance.
+Alternatively, they may attend the event with each party paying his or her own way.